Health and Safety

 Fire evacuation drills are held throughout the University during the third and fourth weeks of the first semester.
 Weekly fire alarm tests are performed in all University buildings at varying times depending on the building.
 On these occasions the bell rings for approximately 15-30 seconds and no action is required.
-Please note that regular fire alarm tests take place on Tuesday mornings in 6A (UG Common Area), 6/8, 9 and 5/7 Shearwood Road.
+Please note that regular fire alarm tests take place in all university buildings and the days and times are clearly signposted

 A CONTINUOUSLY SOUNDING ALARM WARNS YOU TO LEAVE THE BUILDING IMMEDIATELY

 On hearing a continuous alarm all occupants must: - Immediately evacuate the building in an orderly manner via the nearest available exit route - Not use the lift or return to a room to collect any belongings - Ensure that all doors are shut as a room is vacated - Proceed to the designated evacuation assembly point.
-For 6A (UG Common Area), 6/8, 9 and 5/7 Shearwood Road this is at the bottom of Shearwood Road, on the corner by the Drama Studio - please do not stand on the pavement near the building. - NOT re-enter the building until the all clear is given.
+DO NOT re-enter the building until the all clear is given.